PRITH-S07/PRITH-S07/README.md

 ### Hi there 👋

-- 🔭 I’m currently a student studyimg Computer Science.
+- 🔭 I’m currently a student studying Computer Science.
 - 🌱 I’m a Deep Learning and Machine Learning enthusiast who has worked on understanding an array of networks in deep learning.
 - 📫 You could get in touch by sending me a mail to: reachp710@gmail.com
 - ⚡ I strongly believe in the power of Deep Learning and the impact it can have.